Kilgore, Texas

-Kilgore (/ˈkɪlɡɔːɹ/) is a city in the Gregg and Rusk counties in Texas, United States.
+Kilgore (/ˈkɪlɡɔːɹ/) is a city in Gregg and Rusk counties in Texas, United States.
 As of the 2020 census, its population was 13,376.
 It is located where Interstate 20 and US 259 converge south of the Sabine River.

 History

 Kilgore was founded in 1872 when the International–Great Northern Railroad completed the initial phase of rail line between Palestine and Longview.
 The rail company chose to bypass New Danville, a small community about 10 mi southeast of Longview, in lieu of a new townsite platted on 174 acre sold to the railroad by Constantine Buckley Kilgore, the town's namesake.
 That way the railroad gained the profits from sale and development of the lands.

-A post office was built in Kilgore in 1873 and with a station and transportation for getting commodity crops to market, the city soon began drawing residents and businesses away from New Danville.
-By 1885, the population had reached 250, and the community had two cotton gins, a church, and a school (for white children only).
-The racially segregated Kilgore Independent School District was organized in 1910.
-By 1914 the town had two banks, several businesses, and a reported population of 700.
-The 1920s showed continued steady growth, and by 1929 Kilgore was home to an estimated 1,000 residents.

-Prosperity came to a halt, however, when Kilgore was dealt severe blows by a steep decline in cotton prices (on which most of the town's economy was still based), and the effects of the Great Depression.
-Businesses began to close and, by the middle of 1930, the population had fallen to 500; the community appeared destined to become a ghost town.
-Many Blacks joined the Great Migration out of the South to northern, midwestern, and western cities for work.